 Step #4: Place SL below NR4 day low, Take profit using a trailing SL below each 1h candle low

 For buy trades, hide your stop loss below Nr4 day low.
 The ORB – Nr4 pattern tends to precede strong trend day activity, so your stop loss should be rarely hit.

 Our take profit strategy is fairly easy and it’s slightly modified from the original strategy highlighted in the “Day Trading with Short Term Price Patterns and Opening Range Breakout” book written by Toby Crabel.

-Even though the ORB nr4 pattern tends to lead to trend trading days, we’re more conservative and want to quickly take profits.
-We would rather trail our SL below each 1h candle low and wait for the market to reverse to take profits.
+Even though the ORB NR4 pattern tends to lead to trend trading days, we’re more conservative and want to quickly take profits.
+We would rather trail our stop loss below each 1-hour candle low and wait for the market to reverse to take profits.